 Florida is divided into five water management districts, four of which offer camping but only a handful of those campgrounds, co-managed with other government entities, can accommodate recreational vehicles.

-As you might expect, water is a dominant environmental feature at most of these campgrounds.
-Expect swamps, ponds and other wetlands, which excel in wildlife.
-Navigating their websites can be challenging, but the reward is free camping.
+Expect swamps, ponds and wetland prairies bursting in wildlife.
+Navigating their websites can be challenging, but the reward is often free camping.

 Southwest Florida WMD: 24 camping areas.
 Reservations are required, but there are no fees in camping areas managed solely by the district.
-Co-managed camping areas often have hookups and other amenities suitable for RVs.
+Camping areas co-managed with other government entities often have hookups and amenities suitable for RVs.

-St. Johns River WMD: Only primitive tent camping is allowed in the designated camping areas.
+St. Johns River WMD: Only primitive tent camping is allowed in this district’s designated camping areas.
 Many of the camping areas are remote and can only be reached by hiking, bicycling, boating or horseback.
 Reservations (no fees) are required at least 24 hours in advance for 24 camping areas.

 South Florida WMD: Recreational vehicles are permitted at only one campground, the Dupuis Management Area.
 Tent campers have access to 27 camping areas.
 There is no fee for camping, but a free special use permit may be required for access.